T4GLTD/IIoT/HOL/IOTHubPiHackathon/3b/index.md

 </p>

 * Add following lines to configure Arduino depending on your platform
-  * Note: add these to the end of any existing JSON lines that are there
+  * Note: If any settings already exist, add a comma after the last setting
-  * Ensure you add a comma to separate existing lines from the new ones if any exist
+  * Then insert the lines below after the existing settings (but before the closing curly brace } )

   * Windows
 ```
 "arduino.path": "C:\\Program Files (x86)\\Arduino",